Post Natal Nurse Home Visitor Program

 From its humble beginnings in 1975, BioTel has grown from being a simple online consultative service into a sophisticated EMS communications network that is a critical resource for thousands of EMS providers in service to a quarter million patients in North Texas each year.

-Any questions regarding BioTel may be directed to BioTel's Medical Director, Andrew Hogan, MD, at Andrew.Hogan@UTSouthwestern.edu.
+Any questions regarding BioTel may be directed to BioTel's Medical Director, Dr. Hogan at Andrew.Hogan@UTSouthwestern.edu.